celestiaorg/.github/SECURITY.md

 ## Supported Versions

-We recommend to only use the most recent minor release.
+Unless otherwise specified, we recommend to only use the most recent minor version release.

 ## Reporting a Vulnerability